Cabinetmaking & Cabinet Makers

 What techniques are used in the process of cabinetmaking?

 Cabinetmaking involves a variety of woodworking techniques to create functional and aesthetically pleasing cabinets and furniture.
 These techniques require skill, precision, and a deep understanding of woodworking principles.
 Some key techniques used in cabinet making include measuring and marking, cutting and shaping, joinery, planing and milling, sanding, assembly, and finishing.
 Mastering these techniques is crucial for cabinet makers to create high-quality, durable, and visually appealing cabinets and furniture.
 Each technique requires practice, precision, and an understanding of the characteristics of wood and how it responds to various processes.

 What tools does a cabinet maker use?

-All accredited, full members are required to have at least five years as a conservation-restoration professional (the average member today has 23 years experience) and pass an exacting assessment on their skills, knowledge and business credentials.
+All accredited, full members are required to have at least five years as a conservation-restoration professional (the average member today has 23 years of experience) and pass an exacting assessment on their skills, knowledge and business credentials.
 Our members acknowledge the importance of continuous professional development to keep abreast of advances in knowledge, skills and technical developments in the craft of antique cabinetmaking.

-Find a BAFRA accredited cabinet maker near you by clicking the button below and entering your postcode.
+Find a BAFRA-accredited cabinet maker near you by clicking the button below and entering your postcode.